 - Whisk eggs and sugar together.

-- Whisk the 1/2 cup of cream to form soft peaks.
+- With an electric handheld mixer, whisk the 1/2 cup of cream to form soft peaks.
 Carefully fold half the mixture into the cold bowl.
 Then fold in the rest.
 Place in refrigerator for hour to set.

 - Gently spoon over cheesecake and decorate with crushed candy cane.